prateekjadhwani/podcast-player/README.md

 | episode | The episode number of the file | String | `12` or `June 8th - 01` |
 | coverart | Link to the cover art image | String | `cover_290x290.png` |

+### Performance related information

+- Using large `.mp3` files may cause the wavesurfer library to take large time to parse the file into waveform.
+Our suggestion would be to use `.wav` files that are under 2-3 MBs.

 ### Credits

-- Music used for the demo - [The Free Music Archive](http://freemusicarchive.org/)
+- Music used for the demo - [WAV-SOUNDS](http://www.wav-sounds.com/)
 - Wave form visualizer - [wavesurfer.js](http://www.wavesurfer.fm/)